Corxrew/COMMUNICATION-DEVICE-FOR-THE-DISABLED-PEOPLE/README.md

 convention followed worldwide.
 The device has a dataset loaded with words and alphabets that can be invoked by hand symbols/signs.
 The dataset can be altered by the user providing him/her with the option of personalizing the tool and enhancing the experience and utility.

+# Abstract
+In this project, we are going to propose a new wearable communication device in an effort to bridge the gap in the process of communication between the Blind, Deaf and Dumb people.
+The prototype will make use of the flex sensor and Arduino microcontroller to provide a means of communication to differently-abled people having one or all of the above mention disabilities.
+It is assumed that a person who is deaf is also dumb but vice versa is not true.
+The device can convert the hand gestures to desired letter/word/phrase and then display it on a 16*2 LCD as well as can send this letter/word/phrase to a mobile device using wireless communication for conversion of text to speech.